-This post includes ideas for teaching money and 5 FREE money activities to get you started!
+This post includes ideas for teaching money and 5 FUN money activities to get you started!

 When to Start Teaching Money

 If you are using a math curriculum, you might notice something missing in the younger grades – money.
 Not the kind you spent on the curriculum – I’m sure there was plenty of that!

 You might see a brief mention of money early on – learning coin names and values, for instance.
 But counting and using money is usually saved until late 2nd or 3rd grade in many math curricula.

 Why is that?
 The focus early on is learning how to count, add, and subtract.
 Money is secondary because your child needs those skills to interact with money.